khaloui-Salaheddine/Split-Landing-Page/README.md

 ## 🦉 Main information

-Split landing page built with Html5, CSS3 and Vanilla Js.
+Split landing page built with Html5, CSS3 and  Js.

 The project goal:
 - create split screen with a background image and a button inside